-&lt;sup>9 This will be any salaried person employed at this school.
-Where the duties of a member of staff are undertaken at different schools, there will be admissions priority only at one school.
-This will be at the member of staff's base school, where he or she undertakes duties for the majority of the time.
-Where that cannot be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.
-All members of staff are an important part of the school community.
-This includes members of staff employed by a third party, whose duties are solely at the school.
+&lt;sup>7 This will be any salaried person employed at this school when the application is made.
+Where the duties of a member of staff are undertaken at different schools in a federation or chain of schools, there will be admissions priority only at one school.
+This will be at the member of staff's base school.
+Where that can't be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.